DanielChappuis/reactphysics3d/README.md

 ## Documentation

-You can find the User Manual and the Doxygen API Documentation [here](http://www.reactphysics3d.com/documentation.html)
+You can find the user manual and the Doxygen API documentation [here](https://www.reactphysics3d.com/documentation.html)

 ## Branches